kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 The scripts simply need to be copied into a suitable directory such as '$HOME/bin'.
 Ensure that the directory is in the '$PATH' of the Bash shell environment.

-**Important** - some environment variables defined in the script 'UVIS' may need to changed for each different development environment.
+**Important** - Two environment variables defined in the script 'UVIS_LOCAL_ENV' need to changed for each different development environment.
-See the comments in the 'UVIS' script.
+See the comments in the 'UVIS_LOCAL_ENV' script.

 |
 |